AdaFlow: Imitation Learning with Variance-Adaptive Flow-Based Policies: for Imitation Learning

-The proof of the above propositions is in Appendix.
+The proof of the above propositions is in Appendix~\ref{sec::apx-proof-pro:good-pro:good2}.
 To summarize, the variance of the state-conditioned loss function at $(\vv z_t, t)$ can be an indicator of the multi-modality of actions.
 When the variance is zero, the flow-based policy can generate the expected action with only one query of the velocity field, saving a huge amount of computation.
 In Section~\ref{sec:varada}, we will show the variance can be used to bound the discretization error, thereby enabling the design of an adaptive ODE solver.

-\paragraph{Variance Estimation Network} In practice, the conditional variance $\sigma^2(x, t~|~ s)$ can be empirically approximated by a neural network $\sigma_\phi^2 (x, t~|~s)$ with parameter $\phi$.
-Once the neural velocity $v_\theta$ is learned, we propose to estimate $\sigma_\phi$ by minimizing the following Gaussian negative log-likelihood loss:
+\paragraph{Variance Estimation Network} In practice, the conditional variance $\sigma^2(x, t~|~ \vv s)$ can be empirically approximated by a neural network $\sigma_\phi^2 (x, t~|~ \vv s)$ with parameter $\phi$.
+Once the neural velocity $v_\theta$ is learned, we can estimate $\sigma_\phi$ by minimizing the following Gaussian negative log-likelihood loss:

 We adopt a two-stage training strategy by first training the velocity network $v_\theta$ then the variance estimation network $\sigma_\phi$.
-See Algorithm~\ref{alg:rfpi} for details.
+In practice, the second stage just involves fine-tuning a few linear layers on top of the trained velocity network.
+Alternatively, we can optimize both the variance estimation and action generation simultaneously, which can extend training time.
+Our experiments show that joint training and two-stage training yield comparable performance.